-A dedicated beard conditioner shampoo will cleanse your whiskers gently but thoroughly.
+A dedicated beard wash will cleanse your whiskers gently but thoroughly.
 It will also help clean the pores of your skin and remove itchy dead skin flakes.

 AVOID: Regular hair shampoos!
 They’re too harsh and will strip your skin and whiskers of essential moisture and nutrients, leaving hair brittle and dry and skin dry and irritated.
 Brittle beard hairs go haywire.

 AVOID: Blow drying.
 Direct high heat can damage hairs and make them brittle with split ends.
 Here's some great info on blow drying your beard: Should You Blow Dry Your Beard?

 When you hop out of the shower after washing your mane, towel dry it gently so it’s still damp.
 Apply beard oil before your beard hair dries.
 If it dries out completely, a longer beard can curl and become bushy and frizzy.

 Rub a few drops of beard oil into the hairs and right down to the skin to nourish and hydrate everything.
 Don’t use too much though.
 More is not always better.
 You want soft, glossy whiskers, not greasy and heavy ones.
 The oil will take away frizz and leave whiskers soft and primed for what's next.